36 Hours in Brunswick

 For a look back in time, visit the Joshua L. Chamberlain Museum — in what was the Civil War hero’s home for more than 50 years — or the Skolfield-Whittier House for guided tours that provide an excellent glimpse into 19th-century upper-middle-class life in Maine.

 Once you’ve worked up an appetite, there is no end to the dining possibilities.
 From award-winning chefs to old-fashioned drive-ins, Brunswick is a foodie’s paradise.
-Head to Enoteca Athena for freshly made pasta dishes and other delightful Italian classics in a warm and cozy dining room or Bolos Kitchen Cantina and Candlepins for tasty south-of-the-border options and candlepin bowling.
+Head to Enoteca Athena for freshly made pasta dishes and other delightful Italian classics in a warm and cozy dining room or Bolos for tasty south-of-the-border options and games.
 For a cold beer, try Moderation Brewing’s taproom on Maine Street.
 Wildflours Bakery offers everything from bread and scones to cakes and doughnuts, all gluten-free.
 The Brunswick Diner on Pleasant Street has long been the go-to place for a quick bite to eat.
 Head to the Brunswick Landing for Wild Oats Bakery and Cafe, or grab a pint and a slice at Flight Deck Brewing.
 There are often food trucks at the brewery, serving alongside the wood-fired pizza.
+Grab lunch or to-go items like bahn mi and frozen dumplings at ZaoZe Café and Market.
 Ready for dessert?
 Don’t miss a chance to try Gelato Fiasco at its flagship location on Maine Street.

 Enjoy an evening of art and music!
 See what’s playing at the Maine State Music Theatre, with Broadway-quality performances for all ages.
 The Bowdoin College Museum of Art has more than 20,000 objects in its permanent collection, and it’s free to the public.
 Enjoy a beach day or live music and festivals at Thomas Point Beach.

 After a day of exploring this amiable town, find a cozy place to spend the night.
-The Brunswick Inn is across from the Town Mall, and The Brunswick Hotel and Tavern has one of the most popular restaurants in Brunswick as well as a convenient location near the college.
+OneSixtyFive – across from the Town Mall – has the Main House, Carriage House and Cottage to choose from and The Brunswick Hotel and Tavern has one of the most popular restaurants in Brunswick as well as a convenient location near the college.
+The Federal is a boutique hotel in a former sea captain's home with an on-site resturant, 555 North by Steve and Michelle Corry.
 Affordable comfort is found at the Travelers Inn on Pleasant Street.

 Bangor: 105 miles